New UAW leader already has issues with Detroit automakers

 The disputes surely will become part of national contract talks between the union and the auto companies that will begin this summer.
 Agreements with all three expire on Sept.
 14, and bargaining is expected to be contentious.

-Speaking to the Automotive Press Association in Detroit, Fain said members are demanding that the union win back cost-of-living pay raises and pensions, and the elimination of tiers of workers who are paid differently but do the same jobs.
-They also want assurances that good-paying union jobs will be preserved as the companies transition from gas-powered vehicles to those that run on electricity.
+Speaking to the Automotive Press Association in Detroit, Fain said members are demanding that the union win back cost-of-living pay raises and pensions they lost, and the elimination of tiers of workers who are paid differently but do the same jobs.
+They also want assurances that good-paying union jobs will be preserved as the companies transition from gasoline-powered vehicles to those that run on electricity.

 Auto companies, he said, have made billions over the last decade but workers haven’t gotten their fair share since the companies got into financial trouble in 2009.